Chart Color Schemes

 AreaSearch analysis of residential development drivers sees Lindfield - Roseville recording a relatively average level of approval activity when compared to local markets analysed countrywide

-This shift from the area's existing housing stock (currently 64.0% houses) reflects decreasing availability of developable sites and changing lifestyles.
+This balance supports buyer choice while maintaining current property values.
+However, building activity has slowed in recent years.
+New building activity is skewed towards compact living, with 65.0% medium and high-density housing compared to 35.0% detached houses.
+This shift from the area's existing housing composition (currently 64.0% houses) reflects decreasing availability of developable sites and changing lifestyles, offering more diverse and affordable housing options.
 With around 320 people per dwelling approval, Lindfield-Roseville shows a developing market with population forecasts indicating an increase of 2,429 residents by 2041.
-Based on current development patterns, new housing supply should readily meet demand, offering good conditions for buyers and potentially facilitating population growth beyond current projections.
+Based on current development patterns, new housing supply should readily meet demand, providing good conditions for buyers and potentially facilitating population growth beyond current projections.

 Frequently Asked Questions - Development